Podcasting, from the moment you decide you want to host your own, is filled with choices.

 Hopefully, this article has helped you to find a distribution platform that looks like a great fit for your show - and reminded you that, especially when you’re just starting out, you don’t have to spend a fortune to have an incredible quality podcast!

-To find out how our voice recording and messaging platform can transform the way you interact with your listeners (and hear their questions and stories), get in touch with the team at telbee today.
+To find out how our voice recording and messaging tools for podcasters can transform the way you interact with your listeners (and hear their questions and stories), get in touch with the team at telbee today.
 We’d love to hear from you!